 - https://www themouseforless com/blog_world/visiting-aulani/

 - disney aulani day pass

-- can you go to aulani for the day
+- can you visit aulani resort in hawaii for the day

 - aulani day pass